 Find out more about some of the European networks in which Rijkswaterstaat is active.

-Conference of European Director of Roads – CEDR
+CEDR - Conference of European Directors of Roads

-CEDR’s strategic goals are to help NRA's, to anticipate future trends and facing new challenges, for example:
+CEDR’s strategic goals are to help NRA's, to anticipate future trends and to face new challenges, for example:

 - improve the safety and sustainability of roads, and reduce their environmental impact and carbon footprint.